 Pin# Name Description 1 AGND Analog Ground.
 2 FREQ Frequency Set (for CCM).
-The input voltage and the frequency-set resistor are connected to GND to determine the ON period.
+The input voltage and the frequency-set resist connected to GND determine the ON period.
 Decouple with a 1nF capacitor.
 3 FB Feedback.
-The tap of the external resistor divider from the output to GND sets the output voltage.
+The tap of external resistor divider from the output to GND sets the output voltage.
 4 SS Soft-Start.
 Connect an external capacitor to program the soft-start time for the switch-mode regulator.
-When the EN pin goes HIGH, an internal-current source (8.5 μ A) charges the capacitor, and the SS voltage slowly and smoothly ramps up from 0 to V {FB} .
-When the EN pin goes LOW, the internal-current source discharges the capacitor, and the SS voltage slowly ramps down.
+When the EN pin goes HIGH, an internal current source (8.5 μ A) charges up the capacitor and the SS voltage slowly and smoothly ramps up from 0 to V {FB} .
+When the EN pin goes LOW, the internal current source discharges the capacitor and the SS voltage slowly ramps down.
 5 EN Enable.
-EN=1 to enable the MP4473.
+EN=1 to enable the MP9447.
 For automatic start-up, connect EN pin to IN with a $100k\Omega$ resistor.
 It includes an internal $1M\Omega$ pull-down resistor.
-6 PGOOD Power Good Output.
-The output of this pin is an open drain and goes HIGH if the output voltage exceeds 90% of the nominal voltage.
-There is delay of ~700 μ s from FB \geq 90% to PGOOD HIGH.
+6 NC No Connection.
+DO NOT CONNECT.
+The pin must be float.
 7 BST Bootstrap.
-Requires a 0.1μF to 1μF capacitor connected between the SW and BS pins to form a floating supply across the high-side switch driver.
+Requires a 0.1μF-to-1μF capacitor connected between SW and BS pins to form a floating supply across the high-side switch driver.
 8, 19, Exposed pads 21, 22, 23 IN Supply Voltage.
-The MP4473 operates from a 4.5V to 36V input rail.
-It requires C{IN} to decouple the input rail.
+The MP9447 operates from a 4.5V-to-36V input rail.
+Requires C{IN} to decouple the input rail.
 Connect using wide PCB traces and multiple vias.
 9, 10, 17, 18, Exposed pads 24, 25 SW Switch Output.
 Connect using wide PCB traces and multiple vias.
 11-16 PGND System Ground.
 This pin is the reference ground of the regulated output voltage.
-Care must be taken in PCB layout.
-20 Vcc Internal Bias Supply.
+For this reason care must be taken in PCB layout.
+20 VCC Internal Bias Supply.
 Decouple with a $1\mu F$ capacitor as close to the pin as possible.